p4 jobs

 Description

-When called without any arguments, p4 jobs lists all jobs stored in Helix Server.
+When called without any arguments, p4 jobs lists all jobs stored in Helix Core Server.
 You can limit the output of the command by specifying various criteria with options and arguments.
 If you specify a file pattern, the jobs listed will be limited to those linked to changelists affecting particular files.
 The -e option can be used to further limit the listed jobs to jobs containing certain words.

 Jobs are listed in alphanumeric order (or, if you use the -r option, in reverse alphanumeric order) by name, one job per line.
 The format of each line is: